 Some other indexes that are used quite frequently and are needed to save people’s lives are the Wind Chill Index, the Tor Con index, and the UV Index.
 Each one of these is very helpful in their own way.
-The Wind Chill combines the temperature and wind to let us know the temperature that is felt on our bare skin.
-Once the combination between wind and temperature hits a certain Wind Chill temperature, it is no longer safe to remain outside for an extended period of time before frostbite can become apparent.
+The Wind Chill combines the temperature and wind to let the public know the temperature that is felt on their bare skin.
+Once the combination between wind and temperature hits a certain Wind Chill temperature, it is no longer safe to remain outside for an extended period of time before frostbite becomes apparent.

 The Tor Con index is the percent chance of a tornado occurring within 50 miles of your location.
 This helps homeowners to prepare their family, houses, and property for an impending tornado.

 Lastly, the UV index measures the strength of the ultraviolent rays at a particular time.
 It allows people to apply the correct sun care lotions to their skin so they will not burn.
-This helps the general public reducing their risk of sun poisoning and freckles.
-Reducing their risk of these two things could save them from contracting skin cancer.As a business, you rely on us to use accurate weather variables that we turn into a very successful index.
+This helps the general public reduce their risk of sun poisoning and freckles.
+Reducing their risk of these dangerous exposures could save them from possible skin complications.

 The world of meteorology has significantly advanced in the last 10-20 years due to the advance of technology and research.
 This has lead to huge strides in improving computer model forecasts known as Numerical Weather Prediction.
 These models have improved as a result of better handling of radar and satellite data.
-Not only have we made advancements in weather data on land, but more buoy and station model reports have been placed over the oceans which allows us to make much more concrete forecasts.
+Not only have meteorologists made advancements in weather data on land, but more buoy and station model reports have been placed over the oceans which allows scientists to make much more concrete forecasts.
 The United States has three significant coastlines, the Pacific, Atlantic, and the Gulf Coast.
-If we did not know what was going on off these coasts, it would throw off the forecast.
+If we did not know what was going on off these coasts, it could throw off the forecast.
 These observations give us a better look at weather systems before they come on shore and how they could affect us.
 New satellites have been put into place in the last 10 years that give us high-definition visual detail of a storm system from space.
+A business of meteorology now has the upper hand in extremely sophisticated forecasting.

 All of these developments have led to higher resolution and greater accuracy in models like the NAM, GFS, and European.
 The NAM (North American Mesoscale Model) displayed the 24 km resolution a few years ago and has improved to grid point spacing at 12 km.
-Just this year, the latest version of the model was released and now the resolution is down to 4 km.
+Just this year, the latest version of the model was released and now the resolution is down to four km.
 The NAM works by solving forecast equations at the grid points every four kilometers.
-As the resolution increases (or in other words, the distance from each grid point decreases), it allows meteorologists to develop better forecasts, leading to a better overview of the weather that is occurring.
+As the resolution increases (or in other words, the distance from each grid point decreases), it allows meteorologists to develop better forecasts, leading to a better overview of the weather.
 Therefore, with more data, the model can produce better temperature and precipitation forecasts.
-The latest four-kilometer model is able to pick up on individual thunderstorms cells that could develop the next day or two.
+The latest four km model is able to pick up on individual thunderstorms cells that could develop in the next day or two.
 The model also allows us to see the effects of topography, especially on rain totals.
 Consequently, you can see why it is so vital that the resolution of the model has increased, as it gives a higher degree of forecasting accuracy as shown in the chart below.